 For example a Ricoh Aficio SP 4310N with PPD on IP 192.168.1.5 might be setup like so:

-For example a network printer 192.168.1.10 named "helpdesk" with dns name printer is very likely to have "Laser printer" PCL support:
+For example a network printer 192.168.1.10 named "helpdesk" with dns name printer is very likely to have some form of PCL support:

-However if your printer supports PostScript, you might find using the "Generic
+However if your printer supports PostScript (it really should!), you might find

 You can have multiple